moorepants/dissertation/_sources/davisbicycle.txt

    account for the inertial effects of the front frame.
 He had test subjects ride the bicycle around town so the data is difficult to interpret.

-.. todo:: [Wilson-Jones1951]_ supposedly measures steer torque

 Motorcycle Experiments
 ~~~~~~~~~~~~~~~~~~~~~~

+[Wilson-Jones1951]_
+   Wilson-Jones beautiful treaty on single track vehicle dynamics may
+   demonstrate the first steer torque measurements ever done.
+He constructed an
+   mechanical analog torsion bar that provided the instantaneous steer torque
+   to the motorcycle driver via a head tube mounted protractor.
+He used this to
+   gage torques in turns.
 [Kondo1955]_
-   Kondo's work is the first measurement of steer torque that I've come across.
+   Kondo's work is the first electrical measurement of steer torque that I've
-   He does not give great detail of the sensor and shows only one plot of steer
+   come across.
+He does not give great detail of the sensor and shows only one
-   torque and steer angle from experimental measurements.
-The units for the
+   plot of steer torque and steer angle from experimental measurements.
+The
-   steering force are in kilograms and I'm not completely sure what was being
+   units for the steering force are in kilograms and I'm not completely sure
-   measured.
-My poor understanding is limited by the light translations I got
+   what was being measured.
+My poor understanding is limited by the light
-   help with.
+   translations I got help with.
 [Fu1965]_
    Measures steering torque in steady turns but the resulting data is not
    published in this paper.
 He refers to it as future work in the review